What Are X-Rays?

 The machine sends a beam of radiation through your body.
 Your hard, dense bones block that beam, so they show up as white on the film below you.
 The radiation also goes through softer tissue like muscle and fat, which appear in shades of gray in the X-ray.
 The air in your lungs will look black in the image.

 You won’t feel anything during an X-ray, but it can be hard to hold still, and the exam table might be uncomfortable.
 The technician may take images from a few different angles.
-She might use pillows or sandbags to prop up a body part to get a better view of the area.
-She’ll probably ask you to hold your breath so the image doesn’t blur.
+They might use pillows or sandbags to prop up a body part to get a better view of the area.
+They’ll probably ask you to hold your breath so the image doesn’t blur.

 Sometimes, the doctor needs more contrast on the image to clearly see what’s going on.
-She might give you a contrast agent, like barium or iodine.
-You’ll either swallow it or get is as a shot.
+They might give you a contrast agent, like barium or iodine.
+You’ll either swallow it or get it as a shot.

 The machine makes clicks and buzzing sounds during the X-ray.
 The process could take just a few minutes for a bone X-ray or more than an hour for more complicated issues.

 A radiologist will look at your X-rays.
 A radiologist is a medical doctor who is specially trained in reading and understanding the results of imaging scans like X-rays.
-X-ray images are digital, so a doctor can see them on a screen within minutes in an emergency.
-For nonemergencies, it may take a day or so for the doctor to review the X-ray and get back to you with the results.
+X-ray images are digital, so a radiologist can see them on a screen within minutes in an emergency.
+For nonemergencies, it may take a day or so for them to review the X-ray and get back to you with the results.

-- Pregnancy.
+Pregnancy.
 Tell your doctor if you’re pregnant or think you might be.
-She may use a different imaging test so your baby isn’t exposed to radiation.
+They may use a different imaging test so your baby isn’t exposed to radiation.

-- Reaction to contrast agent.
+Reaction to contrast agent.
 There’s a chance you could have an allergic reaction, but it’s rare.
 Ask your doctor what symptoms to watch for.
-Let him know if you have pain, swelling, or redness at the site of the shot.
+Let them know if you have pain, swelling, or redness at the site of the shot.

 X-rays are great to check for broken bones or rotting teeth, but other imaging tests are better if you have something happening with the soft tissue parts of your body such as the kidneys, intestines, or your brain.

 Your doctor may order an MRI instead of an X-ray to diagnose injuries like a ligament tear in your knee or torn rotator cuff in your shoulder.
 MRIs can also show tiny fractures or bone bruises, which may not appear on an X-ray, and it is often used to diagnose a broken hip.
 And MRIs are a good tool to see spine injuries, as doctors can see both the bones in your spine and spinal cord.